 - Strong preparation for career and graduate studies

-- Emphasis on experiential learning with two student-selected internship placements
+- Emphasis on experiential learning with two student-selected internship placements (with regular supervision from a licensed social worker in the field)

 - Opportunities for faculty-student collaboration, with access to the Social Science Observation Lab